 The Climate Action Plan is updated annually and sets clear targets and initiatives by sector.
 We look at what each sector can do for Ireland to meet the Paris Climate Agreement 2030 targets.

 Emissions from agriculture are set to grow throughout the next decade due to strong economic growth in the Irish dairy market.
 A comprehensive strategy is needed to halt rising farm emissions.

 Currently, agriculture - cattle farming in particular - is responsible for a third of Irish greenhouse gas emissions, and rising every year, with two-thirds of Irish land devoted to agriculture.

-Countermeasures such as better breeding strategies and using different fertiliser could still only cut agricultural emissions by 7% at best.
-Members of the farming community have argued that Ireland’s grass-fed system for cattle is more efficient and produces fewer greenhouse gases and that reducing cattle-farming in Ireland would only increase production in less carbon-efficient countries.
+Countermeasures such as better breeding strategies and using different fertilisers could still only cut agricultural emissions by 7% at best.
+Members of the farming community have argued that Ireland’s grass-fed system for cattle is more efficient and produces fewer greenhouse gases and that reducing cattle farming in Ireland would only increase production in less carbon-efficient countries.

 Fossil fuels still play an important role in heating Irish homes, and with all the alternatives available on the market (including bioLPG, heat pumps etc.), the government simply has to do more to educate people on using greener alternatives and make them more financially accessible.

 Many of the issues caused by home heating stem from the fact that the Irish population is well-dispersed across the island.
 Many are too far away from the gas grid to connect to it.
 As such, many citizens are reliant on oil for heating purposes.

 Even LPG would be a greener fuel than oil, although still a fossil fuel, and with the advent of renewable BioLPG, there is no excuse for the government not to encourage uptake.

 Transport emissions are also likely to remain a concern.
 The government needs to apply a three-pronged approach:

 - Encouraging car-sharing.